 Over time an online community of fencers grew and took off, with active members of Fencing.Net’s forums discussing news of the day and giving advice to new fencers and parents.

 In 2005, Craig left his job at MindSpring/Earthlink to pursue the business of Fencing.Net full time.
-The company now has several employees dedicated to providing quality equipment and also works to continue with the mission of reporting on the latest fencing news and results.
+The company went through an ecommerce iteration, providing quality fencing equipment while continuing with the mission of reporting on the latest fencing news and results.

 In 2016, Craig stepped aside on day-to-day operations on Fencing.net, passing the reins to Mitchell Lane, a contributing editor for the site and 15+ year fencer and coach.